Spitfire8620/Final_Project_Comp-Sci_2/README.md

 Polymorphism: The scheduler uses a base class (BaseScheduler) and a derived class (Scheduler) to demonstrate polymorphism.

-Input Validation: Prevents invalid input such as duplicate tasks, reused priorities, or time values over 24 hours.
+Input Validation: Prevents invalid input such as duplicate tasks, reused priorities, or time values over 16 hours.
+This is to make sure time is left for sleep.

 Task Ordering: Tasks are automatically reordered by priority using bubble sort.